Actively Recruiting

 - Central nervous system involvement of AML

-- Karnofsky performance status below 60% or severe organ dysfunction including low heart function, lung capacity, or kidney function
+- Karnofsky performance status below 60% or severe organ dysfunction such as low heart function, low lung capacity, or poor kidney function

 - Rapid relapse after allogeneic stem cell transplant before day 30

-- Experienced acute graft-versus-host disease before day +30 post-transplant
+- Experience acute graft-versus-host disease before day 30 post-transplant

-- Treated with a second allogeneic stem cell transplant
+- Have received a second allogeneic stem cell transplant

 AI-Screening